MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/pipeline-nuget-split.md

 ---
 # required metadata

-title: Update the hosted Azure Pipeline for new NuGets
+title: Update the hosted Azure Pipeline for new NuGet packages
 description: This topic explains how to update an Azure pipeline to use new NuGet packages.
 author: jorisdg
 manager: tfehr